 partnership, which is a three-way alliance between Cambridge Assessment English, the British Council, and IDP: IELTS Australia, which delivers over three million tests annually.

 I wasn’t the only first time attendee to the conference, it was Clare Marchant’s inaugural appearance as the new Chief Executive of UCAS, which turned 25 this year, and in her closing speech, Clare reflected on the increasingly competitive nature of the industry and how important it was to work in partnership to deliver innovative solutions to some of the challenges affecting learners.

-We need to think about what leaners want and expect in five years’ time, rather than next year, and adapt our thinking to deliver products and services in an agile way.
-Cambridge Assessment English is striving to achieve this and has established a team dedicated to delivering innovative digital English language learning products, putting the leaner at the heart of everything we do.
+We need to think about what learners want and expect in five years’ time, rather than next year, and adapt our thinking to deliver products and services in an agile way.
+Cambridge Assessment English is striving to achieve this and has established a team dedicated to delivering innovative digital English language learning products, putting the learner at the heart of everything we do.
 You can learn more about our latest digital developments on the Cambridge Assessment English website

 , where you can also sign-up to get early access to trial versions of our products.